The Educational Studies Association of Ireland is a voluntary, non-political body, dedicated to the advancement of educational research in Ireland.

 Corporate membership shall be available to institutions and organisations engaged in activities of an educational nature.
 Corporate members will receive a copy of the journal and Newsletter, will receive advance notice of the Association’s activities and will be entitled to nominate two members to participate in the activities of the Association at the preferential rates for members.

 Non-members shall be eligible to participate in the activities of the Association at the discretion of the Executive Committee, and at higher rates than those available to members.

 The Executive Committee shall be empowered to rescind the membership of any member whose activities as a member contravene the aims and purposes of the Association.

 The management of the Association’s business shall be in the hands of an Executive Committee.
 The Executive Committee shall consist of the following officers:

 President, Vice-President, Secretary and Treasurer.
 The Vice-President will be the President-elect.
 Each office will be held for two consecutive years.
-The President is not eligible for immediate re-election to office.
+The President is not eligible for immediate nomination or re-election to the Executive Committee but may remain on the Executive Committee at the invitation of the Executive Committee as an ex-officio member for a period of up to two years.
 The Secretary and Treasurer are eligible for immediate re-election for one further term of two years.
 Election to office shall take place at an Annual General Meeting.